 Topics to include computer architecture, operating systems, performance analysis techniques, time sharing systems and security and protection of information.
 700. Applications of Computer Science (3) Prerequisite: Classified graduate standing in mathematics of computer science.
 Topic to be chosen from such applications as theorem proving simulation, learning theory, graphics, definition languages.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 MATHEMATICS EDUCATION 600.
 Geometrical Systems (3) Prerequisites: Mathematics 521A and an upper division course in geometry.
 Ordered and affine geometries, decompositions, dilations.
 Projectivities and projective space.
 Absolute geometry, isometrics, groups generated by inversions.
-601. Topics in Algebra (3) Unique factorization domains, rings and ideals, groups, algebraic field extensions.
+601. Topics in Algebra (3) Prerequisites: Mathematics 521A and 534A.

+Unique factorization domains, rings and ideals, groups, algebraic field extensions.
 A course designed for secondary school teachers.

+602. Topics in Analysis (3)

+Prerequisites: Mathematics 521A and 534A.

-STATISTICS Prerequisites: Mathematics 534A and 550 or 551A.
-Mathematics 670A is prerequisite to 670A-670B.
-Advanced Mathematics Statistics (3-3) Distribution of random variables, characteristic functions, limiting distributions, sampling distributions, Hypothesis testing and estimation: optimality considerations, applications of the 670B linear hypothesis, invariance and unbiasedness to analysis of variance and regression problems; sequential techniques, decision theory.
-672. Nonparametric Statistics (3) Tolerance regions, randomness problems, most powerful rank tests, the invariance methods, consistency and efficiency of tests.
-673. Sample Surveys (3) Prerequisite: Mathematics 551A.
-The methods and applications of sample surveys, stratification and sampling, subsamples of clusters.
-REGRAD IN Joefans as sized?
-AIRO 674.
-Multivariate Analysis (3) 4.
-Multivariate Analysis (3) Prerequisites: Mathematics 520A and 551B.
-Multivariate normal distributions, multivariate analysis of variance, factor analysis, canonical correlation 675.
-Linear Statistical Hypothesis Testing (3) Prerequisites: Mathematics 520A and 551A.
+Topics in analysis, including the real number system, convergence, continuity, differentiation, the Riemann-Stieltjes integral, complex analysis, designed to give the secondary teacher a broad understanding of the fundamental concepts.
+STATISTICS 670A-670B.
+Advanced Mathematics Statistics (3-3) Prerequisites: Mathematics 534A and 550 or 551A.
+Mathematics 670A is prerequisite to 670B.
+Distribution of random variables, characteristic functions, limiting distributions, sampling distributions, Hypothesis testing and estimation: optimality considerations, applications of the linear hypothesis, invariance and unbiasedness to analysis of variance and regression problems; sequential techniques, decision theory.
+671. Statistical Computing (3) Prerequisites: Mathematics 551B, 554, 583.